History of the Philippines: Administration of Bongbong Marcos (2022–present)

 Marcos delivers his first State of the Nation Address on July 25, 2022, with Senate President Migz Zubiri (left) and House Speaker Martin Romualdez.

 In May 2022, Ferdinand Marcos Jr. (known by his nickname "Bongbong"), son of former president and dictator Ferdinand Marcos, won the presidential election by a landslide.
 His vice presidential candidate was Sara Duterte, daughter of then-president Rodrigo Duterte.
 On June 30, 2022, Marcos was sworn in as the Philippine president and Sara Duterte was sworn in as vice-president.
 A few weeks after his inauguration as president, the 2022 Luzon earthquake hit Northern Luzon, resulting in 11 casualties and 615 people injured.

 Bagong Pilipinas, the administration's term for its brand of governance and leadership, was officially launched with a kick-off rally on January 28, 2024, at the Quirino Grandstand in Manila, the capital of the Philippines.
 It was attended by about 400,000 supporters with the participation of Vice President Sara Duterte, other key Malacañang officials, and Manila Mayor Honey Lacuna.
 The rally was streamed online to engage a wider audience beyond Manila.

 As president, Marcos signed into law the creation of the Maharlika Investment Fund, the first sovereign wealth fund of the Philippines.
 Under his term, the Philippines ratified the RCEP in February, and entered into force in June 2023.
 Marcos also went on many foreign trips in hopes to attract more foreign investments in the country.

 During Marcos' administration, the number of American citizens who lived in the country increased from 300,000 as of 2023, to 750,000 by year 2025, (forming 0.75% of the demographics) mainly due to his liberal visa policies.
 Furthermore, up to 250,000 Amerasians, (0.25% of the country), can be found living across the cities of Clark, Angeles, Manila, and Olongapo(When combined, American and Amerasian descent, form 1% of the population).
+Under Marcos' term despite the pressure of the US-Israel vs Iran war, the 2026 ASEAN summit held in the Philippines, had pushed through, and in the Philippines, East Timor's Catholic ally, was the first ASEAN summit wherein East Timor participated as a full member of ASEAN.
+This occurred simultaneously with the chairmanship of António Guterres who is the reigning Secretary-General of the United Nations and is of Portuguese and East Timorese ancestry.